acheong08/hawtjni/readme.md

 Description
 -----------

+This is my fork that works with JDK 21.

 [HawtJNI][1] is a code generator that produces the JNI code needed to implement java native methods.
 It is based on the [jnigen][2] code generator that is part of the SWT Tools project which is used to generate all the JNI code which powers the eclipse platform.